>CLICK HERE TO CONTINUE TO THE NEXT

 again, genuine science is – we gain

-nature’s founding design – it is a mystery only to the uninformed and
+begin to see nature’s founding design – it is a mystery only to the uninformed

 that nature’s design encompasses.

-individuals who have invested the effort necessary and thus acquired an
+who have invested the effort necessary and thus acquired an understanding of

-understanding of physical theory, gaining it is as worthwhile an endeavor as
+physical theory, gaining it is as worthwhile an endeavor as one could ever

-understanding of the founding principles, upon which nature – indeed, upon
+achieving an understanding of the founding principles, upon which nature –

-which existence – is based, matches the thrill of living the most exciting
+indeed, upon which existence – is based, matches the thrill of living the most

-adventure, the satisfaction that comes from solving the most elusive puzzle, or
+exciting adventure, the satisfaction that comes from solving the most elusive

-the fulfillment of gratifying the deepest passion.
-Indeed, such an understanding of the physical
+puzzle, or the fulfillment of gratifying the deepest passion.
+Indeed, such an understanding of the

 And

-just as factually true as lasers, cell phones, televisions, computers,
+factually true as lasers, cell phones, televisions, computers, satellites, and

-satellites, and microwave ovens are, because theoretical physics is precisely
+microwave ovens are, because theoretical physics is precisely the very reason

-all facts, even future ones.
-And, it takes only a single contradicting fact to
+future ones.
+And, it takes only a single contradicting fact to make a

-make a scientific theory something weaker.
-So far, no contradicting facts have
+scientific theory something weaker.
+So far, no contradicting facts have yet to

-yet to be identified.
-Once physical theory was finally refined to the
+be identified.
+For about a century now, when physical theory was finally

-impeccable point that it is now, physical theory has been stronger than any
+refined to the impeccable point that it is now, physical theory has been

 >CLICK HERE TO CONTINUE TO THE NEXT